 The transition to sustainable energy is another driver that boosts the use of bioreactors.
 Biogas and biofuel in the form of biomethane, bioethanol and biodiesel are gaining popularity in our home, industrial and transport energy supply.
 The gas or fuel is created as a result of fermentation of organic material such as dung, sludge, organic waste, grass, corn, sugarcane.
 The fermentation tank, which is kept at a temperature of 38-40 ° C and is being stirred, is in fact a bioreactor.

-Today we have a guest blog from Jornt Spit, researcher at the ‘Radius research group’ at Thomas More University of Applied Sciences (BE).
-Read about his inspiring research towards renewable biomass.
+Read the inspiring guest blog from Jornt Spit, researcher at the ‘Radius research group’ at Thomas More University of Applied Sciences (BE), about research towards renewable biomass.